chianingwang/helm-k8s-varnish/WithSSLforSwift/README.md

 # Abstract
-This solution is for demo purpose and usually swift `PACO` isn't with cert, only with `http` In this work we use k8s and helm for deployment
+This solution is for demo purpose and usually provides cache for swift with cert, only with `https` In this work we use k8s and helm for deployment
  * k8s (kubernetes)
  * helm
 In this work , the container includes
  * nginx w/ reverse proxy with ssl to port 80
+ * varnish from port 80 to port 8080
- * varnish from port 80 to swift endpoint without ssl , port 8080
+ * stunnel from port 8080 to swift endpoint with ssl , port 443

 # Idea
 ```